When It's Hard to be Grateful on Thanksgiving

 We can rejoice, too, when we run into problems and trials, for we know that they help us develop endurance.
 And endurance develops strength of character, and character strengthens our confident hope of salvation.
 And this hope will not lead to disappointment.
 For we know how dearly God loves us, because he has given us the Holy Spirit to fill our hearts with his love.
 Romans 5:3-5 NLT

 Before we gather around the table this year, gobbling up turkey and a slice of pumpkin pie, let’s be intentional about giving thanks no matter what.
 We can be personal about it by starting a gratitude journal, or we can share it with others in a prayer before dinner.
 Yes, circumstances can be challenging.
 Yes, relationships can be broken.
 But we serve a God who is for us, not against us.
 There is a holy gift waiting for us amidst the hardship.
 Let’s look hard for His sacred lining and give thanks to God when we find it, not just on Thanksgiving, but every day.

 Know someone who is having a difficult holiday?
 Send them a handwritten greeting card, encouraging Ecard or check out our Difficult Times section to find just the right gift to lift their spirits this season.

 Looking for more inspiration?
-Check out the entire Thanksgiving Category in our Devotional Library and be sure to sign up for our e-newsletter to receive free articles, updates from our Ecard Studio as well as exclusive deals.
+Check out the entire Thanksgiving Category in our Devotional Library and be sure to check out our Digital Resource Library.
+Sign up for our e-newsletter to receive free articles, updates from our Ecard Studio as well as exclusive deals.